Mixed feelings as Queens College reopens - Nigeria Today

 By Elizabeth Uwandu

-LAGOS—Students of Queens College, Yaba, Lagos, were in high spirits weekend as they returned for the completion of the 2nd term following a two-month shutdown even as there were expressions of dissatisfaction among some parents about the resumption arrangements.
+Students of Queens College, Yaba, Lagos, were in high spirits weekend as they returned for the completion of the 2nd term following a two- month shutdown even as there were expressions of dissatisfaction among some parents about the resumption arrangements.

-The school was shut in February on the advice of Lagos State Ministry of Health, following an outbreak of diarrhoea that claimed the lives of three students and left several others hospitalised.
+The school was shut in February by the Lagos state Ministry of Education, following an outbreak of diarrhoea that claimed the lives of three students and left several others hospitalised.

-“My only plea is that there should be a better understanding and cooperation between the school management and parents.
-This will go a long way in forestalling any future incident of this magnitude,“ she added.
+“My only plea is that there should be better understanding and cooperation between the school management and parents.
+This will go a long way ton forestalling any future incident of this magnitude. ” she added.

-Another parent, Dr Babayele Lookman, a geologist, who brought his ward, Wejihat, all the way from Ogun state, observed that the school management should look beyond the euphoria of a happy resumption, but seek measures to keep up the standard of the school and also put the sad incident behind.
+Another parent, Dr Babayele Lookman, a Geologist who brought down his ward, Wejihat Babayele, all the way from Ogun state, observed that the school management should look beyond the euphoria of a happy resumption, but rather, seek measures to keep up the standard of the school and also put the sad incident behind.

 “I am happy about the resumption.
 I must also call on all stakeholders to constantly see that the school’s standards are maintained at all times.
-There should be regular monitoring and evaluation of the school activities by parents,” Babayele noted.
+There should be regular monitoring and evaluation of the school activities by parents.
+Beyond this, the issue of apportioning blame over what happened should be set aside,” Babayele noted.

 Speaking on behalf of the students, the Head Girl, Ngozi Onwunze, noted that with the new development in the school and the openness of the new Principal, Mrs Bola Are, Queens College would be better than it was before the epidemic that ravaged it.

-“While I can’t blame anyone over what happened, I can say that communication and relationship between the students and grandma – Mrs Are-is like that of mother and child.
+“While I can’t blame anyone over what happened, I can say that communication and relationship between the students and grandma – Mrs Are -is like that of mother and child.
 We have easy access to her and we can air our views without any restriction.
-So, despite the completion of my studies in QC, the students are in safe hands, “ Onwunze remarked.
+So, despite my completion of my studies in QC, the students are in safe hands, ” Onwunze remarked.

-It would be recalled that the school management had instructed parents and guardians to bring along for their children new mattresses, mosquito nets and a five litre gallon for water.
+It would be recalled that the school management had instructed parents and guardians to bring along with their children new mattresses, mosquito nets and a five litre gallon for water for the safety of the children.

-“Yes, I got the text messages sent by the school management that the students should bring mattresses, mosquito nets and a five-litre jerry can for water.
-But, I never knew they will demand for a new mattress.
+“Yes, I got the text messages sent by the school management that the students should bring mattresses , mosquito nets and a five litres gallon for water.
+But, I never knew they will demand for a new mattress .

-“The school should consider that fingers are not equal.
+“The school should consider that not all fingers are equal.
+And distance is another issue.
 For instance, I came from Ikorodu with my daughter.
-How do they want me to go back home with her?” he lamented.
+How do they want me to go back home with her?”
+He lamented.

 It was gathered from a top management source that the school may compensate families of students who lost their lives during the outbreak of diarrhoea.
 Already, an insurance plan is being put in place for the bereaved families.